nimayd/mesos_cni_plugin/INSTALL.Mesos.md

-If you want to configure a gateway to allow South-North traffic for your containers, run the OVN network driver with the "gateway-init" subcommand on the host your gateway host.
-You will need to provide the cluster subnet and IPv4 address of your eth1 device (with subnet mask) as command line arguments.
+If you want to configure a gateway to allow South-North traffic for your containers, run the OVN network driver with the "gateway-init" subcommand on your gateway host.
+You will need to provide the cluster subnet, the IPv4 address of your eth1 device (with subnet mask), and the IPv4 address of your eth1's gateway (with subnet mask) as command line arguments.
 North-South traffic is not currently supported.
 See "Note on North-Sourth traffic" to learn why.

 ```
 PYTHONPATH=$OVS_PYTHON_LIBS_PATH ovn-mesos-overlay-driver gateway-init \
---cluster_subnet=$CLUSTER_SUBNET --eth1_ip=$ETH1_IP
+--cluster_subnet=$CLUSTER_SUBNET --eth1_ip=$ETH1_IP --eth1_gw_ip=$ETH1_GW_IP
 ```

 * Create a CNI plugin directory on agent nodes.

-On each node where you plan to run a Mesos agent, create a directory for the CNI plugin and symlink the plugin executable into the new directory.
+On each node where you plan to run a Mesos agent, create a directory for the CNI plugin and copy the plugin executable along with the ovnutil file into the new directory.

 ```
 mkdir -p $PATH_TO_CNI_PLUGIN_DIR
-ln -s $PATH_TO_OVS_DIR/ovn/utilities/ovn-mesos-plugin $PATH_TO_CNI_PLUGIN_DIR/ovn-mesos-plugin
+cp $PATH_TO_OVS_DIR/ovn/utilities/ovn-mesos-plugin $PATH_TO_CNI_PLUGIN_DIR/ovn-mesos-plugin
+cp $OVS_PYTHON_LIBS_PATH/ovn/mesos/ovnutil.py $PATH_TO_CNI_PLUGIN_DIR/ovnutil.py
 ```

 Running Mesos